No-Cash-7970/duckySigner/docs/decisions/20250621-use-paseto-for-security-tokens.md

 # Use PASETO for Security Tokens

-- Status: draft
+- Status: accepted
 - Deciders: No-Cash-7970
-- Date: 2025-06-21
+- Date: 2025-06-30
 - Tags: dapp-connect, security, backend

 ## Context and Problem Statement

-The [DApp connect protocol](20250619-dapp-connect-protocol.md) requires the server to issue tokens to dApps.
+The [DApp connect protocol](20250619-dapp-connect-protocol.md) requires the server to issue security tokens to dApps.
 Each dApp eventually presents their token to the server.
 The tokens need to be in a format that enables the dApp connect protocol to be secure when the token is transferred over an insecure localhost connection.

 ## Decision Drivers

 - **Security:** The token format should not be able to be cracked by any entity besides the issuer of the token (usually the server), thus making it safe to use on [localhost, where there is no SSL/TLS](20240102-use-local-server-to-connect-to-dapps.md)
-- **Library in Go:** The security token must be able to be created in Go, the language used for the server.
+- **Library in Go:** The security token must be able to be easily created in Go, the language used for the server.
 The library for the security token format must be maintained and up-to-date.
-- **Library in JavaScript/TypeScript and other languages:** Allow the possibility of dApps creating security tokens instead of the server.
-DApps could be implemented in a variety of languages.
+- **Library in JavaScript/TypeScript and other languages:** Although it is unlikely that dApps will need to create their own security tokens, allow for it to be a possibility.
+DApps could be built in a variety of languages.

 ## Considered Options